Political positions of John McCain: Martin Luther King Holiday

 We can be slow as well to give greatness its due, a mistake I made myself long ago when I voted against a federal holiday in memory of Dr. King.
 I was wrong and eventually realized that, in time to give full support for a state holiday in Arizona.
 We can all be a little late sometimes in doing the right thing, and Dr. King understood this about his fellow Americans.

 Mixed Martial Arts

 McCain saw a tape of the first UFC events and immediately found it abhorrent.
 McCain himself led a campaign to ban UFC, calling it "human cockfighting," and sending letters to the governors of all fifty US states asking them to ban the event.
+McCain's stance on mixed martial arts softened later in his life, commenting in 2007 that "they have cleaned up the sport," and later telling a reporter in 2014 that he would have "absolutely" tried mixed martial arts had it been around during his youth.